Socrates Upsets the Status Quo

 If anything, Socrates was a reformer in the true sense of the word.
 He sought to deepen people’s understanding of devotion to the gods, not to destroy it.
 He did this by his usual method of asking questions.
 What exactly was piety?
 (In fact, Plato’s fascinating dialogue Euthyphro deals with this very topic of the search for the meaning of piety.)
 Socrates sought to expand the idea of religious devotion from one that consisted merely in ceremony, into one that engaged the intellect.
 What good is religious ceremony, if one doesn’t understand the nature of piety?
 And he sought to include the idea of virtue, as well as ceremony, as being indicative of what it meant to be religious.
 He emphasized the importance of moral virtue as essential to one’s religious practice.

 Socrates was not a radical in the modern sense of someone who destroys the old system and constructs an entirely new one, but he was a radical in the sense that he was transformational.
 He wanted to take the old way of doing things and deepen and expand people’s understanding of it both intellectually and morally.
 True wisdom then, in Socrates’ view, was to admit one’s ignorance, so that one could then proceed to deepen one’s knowledge in piety.
-The end result was so one could know what the gods required in order to live a virtuous life.
+The end result was a person could know what the gods required in order to live a virtuous life.
 The Greeks were famous for developing the idea of balance and harmony.
-Socrates was simply building upon that idea and stating that true pietas involved a harmonious relationship between our beliefs, our religious practices, and our moral behavior towards others.
+Socrates was simply building upon that idea and stating that true pietas involved a harmonious relationship between beliefs, practices, and behavior towards others.

 Chaos and disorder characterize the West today.
 Whereas the people of Socrates’ day made the mistake of relying on religious practice at the expense of knowledge and virtue, we moderns make the mistake of relying on our intellect at the expense of religious practice and virtue.
 And this intellect isn’t of a spiritual nature; it is purely technological.
 We live in an age where “knowledge is power” and technology rules.
 In order to reestablish harmony, we need to reestablish a balance between religious belief, religious practice, and the development of virtue.
 We can start by admitting our ignorance and asking a simple question, “Who is God and what does he require of me in terms of my duty towards him and my duty towards others?”